adamscoble/TDCharacterController2D/README.md

 Usage
 -----

 Add TDCharacterController2D.cs to a GameObject.
-A [Rigidbody2D](http://docs.unity3d.com/ScriptReference/Rigidbody2D.html) and [CircleCollider2D](http://docs.unity3d.com/ScriptReference/CircleCollider2D.html) will added automatically, the Rigidbody2D will be set to [isKinematic](http://docs.unity3d.com/ScriptReference/Rigidbody2D-isKinematic.html) at run time, but feel free to set it in the Inspector yourself.
+A [Rigidbody2D](http://docs.unity3d.com/ScriptReference/Rigidbody2D.html) and [CircleCollider2D](http://docs.unity3d.com/ScriptReference/CircleCollider2D.html) will be added automatically, the Rigidbody2D will be set to [isKinematic](http://docs.unity3d.com/ScriptReference/Rigidbody2D-isKinematic.html) at run time, but feel free to set it in the Inspector yourself.
 Set collisionLayers in the Inspector.
 Move with

 ```
 TDCharacterController2D.Move(Vector2 motion);